Who we are and what we do

 - The ACA study tour, usually in November to a European city and organised biennially

-- Publication of the ACA Standard Form of Agreement for an architect, ACA SFA 2012, the ACA Form of Building Contract and project partnering contracts, PPC2002 and TPC2005, as well as other contract forms including the new Framework Alliance Contract FAC-1
+- Publication of the ACA Standard Form of Agreement for an architect, ACA SFA 2012, the ACA Form of Building Contract and project partnering contracts, PPC2000 and TPC2005, as well as other contract forms including the new Framework Alliance Contract FAC-1 and Term Alliance Contract TAC-1

 - Maintenance of close ties with other professional and trade associations within the construction industry.
 The ACA is an associate member of the Construction Industry Council (CIC) and is also a member of the National Planning Forum